austinsilveria/precompute/research/optspectrum/README.md

 So, we see that the image has a power law, the noise has uniform magnitude across all frequencies, and adding noise drowns out frequencies with lower magnitude (since the frequency powers vary across orders of magnitude).

-This means that in reverse diffusion, low frequencies are added to the image first, corresponding to observed behavior of diffusion models predicting coarse structure first before gradually refining it.
+This means that in reverse diffusion, low frequencies are added to the image first, corresponding to the observed behavior of diffusion models predicting coarse structure first before gradually refining it.

 If this is the case for images, how can we apply this analysis to language?